How Important is the Train-Validation Split in Meta-Learning?: Preliminaries

 \ifdefined\minusspace \else\fi In this paper, we consider the standard meta-learning setting, in which we observe data from $T\ge 1$ supervised learning tasks, and the goal is to find a prior (or ``initialization'') using the combined data, such that the $(T+1)$-th new task may be solved sample-efficiently using the prior.

-\paragraph{Linear centroid meta-learning} We instantiate our study on the \emph{linear centroid meta-learning problem} (also known as learning to learn around a common mean~\citep{denevi2018learning}), where we wish to learn a task-specific linear predictor $\wb_t\in\R^d$ in the inner loop for each task $t$, and learn a ``centroid'' $\wb_0$ in the outer loop that enables fast adaptation to $\wb_t$ within each task:
+\paragraph{Linear centroid meta-learning} We instantiate our study on the \emph{linear centroid meta-learning problem} (also known as learning to learn around a common mean, \citet{denevi2018learning}), where we wish to learn a task-specific linear predictor $\wb_t\in\R^d$ in the inner loop for each task $t$, and learn a ``centroid'' $\wb_0$ in the outer loop that enables fast adaptation to $\wb_t$ within each task: \begin{quote} Find the best centroid $\wb_0\in\R^d$ for adapting to a linear predictor $\wb_t$ on each task $t$. \end{quote}

-Formally, we assume that we observe training data from $T\ge 1$ tasks, where for each task index $t$ we sample a task $p_t$ (a distribution over $\R^d\times \R$) from some distribution of tasks $\Pi$, and observe $n$ examples $(\Xb_t, \yb_t)\in\R^{n\times d}\times \R^n$ that are drawn i.i.d. from $p_t$:
+Formally, we assume that we observe training data from $T\ge 1$ tasks, where for each task index $t$, we sample a task $p_t$ (a distribution over $\R^d\times \R$) from some distribution of tasks $\Pi$, and observe $n$ examples $(\Xb_t, \yb_t)\in\R^{n\times d}\times \R^n$ that are drawn i.i.d. from $p_t$:

 We do not make further assumptions on $(n,d)$; in particular, we allow the underdetermined setting $n\le d$, in which there exists (one or many) interpolators $\wt{\wb}_t$ that perfectly fit the data: $\Xb_t\wt{\wb}_t = \yb_t$.